 A Junior ISA that fits in with you - choose to set up a regular payment, or top up whenever you can.
 Change or pause your payments anytime online or in our app.Get Started

-From sign up to draw down, we offer no paperwork, no post, just a simple, seamless online pension.
+From the time you sign up all the way to your child's 18th birthday, we offer a simple, seamless Junior ISA.
 If you do need help, our UK based customer care team are available on phone, live chat or email.Contact us

 You can transfer your Child Trust Fund into a Junior ISA, but you can’t have both types of accounts open at the same time.

 Parents in the UK save, on average, £42.45 a month for each child.

 For your first child, you may be entitled to £20.70 child benefit per week.
 If you put it into a Junior Stocks & Share ISA every month, your child could get around £24,343 on their 18th birthday.

 This shows a possible future value for a Confident Plan.
 This is only a forecast and not a reliable indicator of future performance.

 A Junior ISA is a tax-efficient way to save and invest on behalf of your child.